verification architecture

 lean-introspect lean 4 #introspect: proof-term dag + leakage report (sorry, mvars, dependency surface)

-fold-registry a mathematics preprint's claim registry, the real-world instance behind the fold demo
+fold-registry a mathematics preprint's claim registry, the working instance behind the fold demo

 three rules that hold throughout